Detroit Regional Chamber > Automotive & Mobility > UAW Negotiations: What Businesses Need to Know

 August 15, 2023

 Negotiations are underway between the UAW and Detroit Three automakers.
 Currently, labor contracts expire on Sept.
 14. As the global leader in automotive and mobility, these negotiations are critically important for Michigan’s – and the nation’s – economy.
-MICHauto and the Detroit Regional Chamber are closely monitoring these talks.
+MichAuto and the Detroit Regional Chamber are closely monitoring these talks.

 The newly elected leadership of the UAW is taking a more aggressive stance than in past negotiations with an extensive list of demands.
 Most industry experts and observers expect a work stoppage of at least one auto manufacturer, or perhaps even multiple firms.
 The posture of the UAW mirrors that of a more aggressive organized labor movement occurring nationally and across the globe.